Independent Social Democratic Party of Germany: Return to the MSPD

-A minority faction led by Georg Ledebour and Theodor Liebknecht refused reunification and reorganized a much reduced party under the USPD name.
+A minority faction led by Georg Ledebour and Theodor Liebknecht refused reunification and reorganised a much reduced party under the USPD name.
 In the 1928 Reichstag election, the continuity party won 0.06% of the vote, falling far short of winning any seats.
 The party contested the 1930 election with even less success before merging into the Socialist Workers' Party of Germany (Sozialistische Arbeiterpartei Deutschland, SAPD) in 1931.